List of alien races in Marvel Comics: Exolons in other media

 The Exolons appear in Guardians of the Galaxy.

 Eyungs

-The Eyungs are a race of aliens that were separated into three branches by the Celestials: the Eternals, Deviants, and the Latents.
+The Eyungs are a species who were separated into three branches by the Celestials: the Eternals, Deviants, and the Latents.

 F

 Flarks

-The Flarks are a race of face parasites where their names are often used as a type of intergalactic profanity.
+The Flarks are a parasitic species whose names are often used as a type of intergalactic profanity.

 Flb'Dbi

-First appearing in Fantastic Four, the Flb'Dbi are a race of semi-arachnic type creatures 3 ft 8 in high, they have four arms and four legs which resemble tentacles.
+The Flb'Dbi are a species of semi-arachnic type creatures 3 ft 8 in high, they have four arms and four legs which resemble tentacles.
 Flb'Dbi are telepathic and have lifespans of many thousands of Earth-years.
 They come from the planet Jhb'Btt.
 Half a million years ago, the Flb'Dbi had intermediate-level interstellar vessels; presumably today, they are far more advanced.

 Flerken

 The Flerken are alien creatures that resemble house cats.
 Unlike cats, however, they possess human-level intelligence and can lay eggs.
 Their mouths contain pocket dimensions used to store and hold almost anything; they can also teleport and summon tentacles with fanged maws from their mouths with which to attack and consume.
 Chewie is a Flerken.